cytryn/loading-animations/README.md

 ## Thanks

-This project was heavily based on https://cssfx.dev/
+This project was heavily based on cssfx

-If you like this package, dont forget to hit the ⭐️ button!
+If you like this package, don't forget to hit the ⭐️ button!

 Thanks and happy coding 👻